troclaux/notes/aws.md

 ## SSM (SystemS Manager)

-> centrally view, manage, and operate nodes (ec2 or on-premises) at scale in AWS, on-premises and multicloud environments
+> centrally view, manage and operate nodes (ec2 or on-premises) at scale in AWS, on-premises and multicloud environments

-- run commands, patch and configure servers
 - hybrid service
+- uses IAM for access control
 - not just a single service, it is a suite of products
 - features
+  - run commands, patch and configure servers without using SSH
   - patching automation for enhanced compliance
-  - run commands across entire fleet of servers
-  - store parameter configuration with the SSM Parameter Store
+  - SSM Parameter Store: store configuration data and secrets

 ### workflow